rezwan-lab/covETL/README.md

-# 🧬 SARS-CoV-2 Genomic Surveillance Toolkit
+# SARS-CoV-2 Genomic Surveillance Toolkit

 A comprehensive suite of Python-based tools for large-scale SARS-CoV-2 genomic surveillance, lineage classification, mutation profiling, and real-time data transformation.
 This toolkit was instrumental in supporting national and international pandemic response efforts by enabling fast, efficient, and automated analysis of GISAID and Nextstrain metadata at scale.

----

-## 🌐 Introduction

-As the COVID-19 pandemic evolved, timely genomic surveillance became essential to detect emerging variants, assess mutation trends, and inform public health decisions.
 With thousands of SARS-CoV-2 sequences being generated weekly across India and globally, manual curation and analysis became impractical.
 To address this challenge, we developed a robust and modular toolkit that streamlines the end-to-end workflow—from **Extract-Transform-Load (ETL)** to variant classification and mutation-based reporting.

 This toolkit was deployed across multiple genomic surveillance projects, including India's national SARS-CoV-2 genomic surveillance (INSACOG) and BRICS-NGS networks.
 It was designed to: